oscar-dev19/oscar-dev19/README.md

-- 👋 Hi, I’m Oscar Lopez!
+👋 Hi, I’m Oscar Lopez!

-- `Im an avid self taught Software Engineer and CS Student earning my wings with a B.S in Computer Science!
-I love learning new things and tweaking with Software and new tech!
-I am notorious for distro hopping and breaking things that already worked.`
+I'm an enthusiastic self-taught Software Engineer and Computer Science student working towards my B.S. in Computer Science.
+I have a passion for continuously learning new things and exploring the latest in software and technology.
+Known for my love of distro hopping and the occasional knack for breaking things that already worked.

 ![Alt Text](./OscarLopez.gif)